 SFA is made up of experienced art professionals able to assist in every aspect of collecting with the utmost confidentiality and discretion.

-SFA assists in all aspects of building a fine art collection, meeting each client's unique needs, objectively and with discretion and confidentiality.
+SFA strategizes all aspects of building a fine art collection, from education and acquisition to installation and collections management.

 The life of an artwork necessitates a certain responsibility and SFA assists in all aspects of a collection's future care.
 From archiving and documentation to shipping, insurance, storage, framing, installation, and conservation, SFA staff will oversee all activities.

 SFA also manages museum and other institutional loans, donations, or private resale/deaccessions.

 Additionally, SFA is well versed in legal issues such as droit de suite, authentication, and estate planning.